Iowa man charged with killing family blamed masked intruder

 The audio of Jackson’s 911 call cannot be released because it contains information of “material importance to our investigation,” Buelow said.

+The slayings shocked acquaintances of the Jackson family, who had lived in the home on Oak Leaf Court in a quiet suburban neighborhood for a decade.

 Alex Jackson graduated from Kennedy High School in 2019, a year before his younger sister graduated from the same school, according to a spokeswoman for the Cedar Rapids school district.
-Both played in the symphony band.
+He played the flute and his sister played the oboe in the school’s symphony band in 2019.

+Sabrina Jackson introduced then-presidential candidate Andrew Yang when he visited Cedar Rapids to discuss global warming in December 2019, according to news reports.

 Alex Jackson became an Eagle Scout in 2017 after working with the Save Cedar Rapids Heritage organization on a project to fix up a historic home.
 He spent hours painting the walls and ceiling of the home, originally built in the late 1800s, so that low-income families could move in, according to Boy Scouts of America Troop 766.

+Alex Jackson had no prior criminal record in Iowa, not an even a speeding ticket, according to a search of the state’s online court database.
+His parents and sister also had no record of legal troubles in Iowa.

 Alex Jackson was on suicide watch Wednesday in accordance with the jail’s practice for new inmates charged with crimes that could lead to life imprisonment, Sheriff Brian Gardner said.
+If convicted of first-degree murder, he would not be eligible for parole.